tsato21/row-height-optimizer/docs/index.md

 ## About this Project

 This project uses Google Apps Script that automates adjusting row heights in Google Sheet based on contents.
-Row height can automatically be adjusted by Google Sheets' built-in function, `Resize row => Fit to data`, but this function results in rows with single lines having very small row heights.
-This can make the content difficult to read and interact with.
-Additionally, this function does not provide any padding at the top and bottom of the cell, which can lead to a cramped and visually unappealing spreadsheet.
+In fact, row height can automatically be adjusted by Google Sheets' built-in function, `Resize row` => `Fit to data`.
+However, as shown in the screenshots below, this function results in rows with single lines having very small row heights and multiple lines not providing any padding at the top and bottom of the cell, which can lead to a cramped and visually unappealing spreadsheet.
 <div style="margin-left: 30px">
   <img src="assets/images/fit-to-data-feature.png" alt="Image of Fit to Data Feature" width="400" height="200">
 </div>